Internet snarl delays vote count in Venezuelan opposition's primary to choose presidential candidate

 CARACAS, Venezuela (AP) — Ebullient Venezuelans on Sunday chose the candidate they think can end the decade-long, crisis-ridden presidency of Nicolás Maduro, lining up under a scorching sun and torrential rain to cast ballots in a primary election that the opposition independently organized despite government repression.

 That was a feat onto itself.
-But voters had not learned any results hours after polls started closing because of yet another internet-censorship obstacle thrown at the effort that the opposition had planned since late last year and executed without any assistance from Venezuela’s electoral authorities.
+But voters had not learned any results hours after polls started closing because of yet another internet-censorship obstacle thrown at the opposition's effort.

-“Once we began the process of counting the results, after the closing of the voting centers, we detected that our server that functioned as a transmission channel was blocked, which prevents us from completing this process as scheduled,” said Jesús María Casal, head of the organizing National Primary Commission.
+“Once we began the process of counting the results ... we detected that our server that functioned as a transmission channel was blocked, which prevents us from completing this process as scheduled,” said Jesús María Casal, head of the organizing National Primary Commission.
 He added the commission had already set in motion contingency plans to continue the vote count.

 Holding Venezuela's first presidential primary since 2012 required the deeply fractured opposition to work together.
-Venezuelans, in turn, showed up at voting centers in and outside of their homeland to make it count, but it could still prove an exercise in futility, if Maduro's government so wishes.
+Venezuelans, in turn, showed up at voting centers in and outside of their homeland to make it count, enthusiastically lining up for hours despite scorching sun and torrential rain.

+Still, what they saw as a monumental exercise in democracy could still prove futile, if Maduro’s government wishes.

-While the administration agreed in principle to let the opposition choose its candidate for the 2024 presidential election, it also has already barred the primary's front-runner, María Corina Machado, from running for office.
+While the administration agreed in principle to let the opposition choose its candidate for the 2024 presidential election, it also has already barred primary frontrunner María Corina Machado from running for office.
 Maduro's government has in the past bent the law, retaliated against opponents and breached agreements as it sees fit.

 Caracas resident Stephanie Aguilar, 34, cried while she waited to vote.
 She described the primary as the only "salvation" for her country, her daughter and son, and the millions of Venezuelans who decided they had to emigrate due to the nation's economic and political turmoil.